RELATIONSHIPS & RESOURCES

-*Note: Vulnerable children are placed in South Korean welfare homes for a variety of reasons including, but not limited to, being an orphan.
-Abandonment, unstable family situations, health issues, etc. may be the reason for placement.
-Therefore, the term “welfare home” is used instead of “orphanage.”
+Vulnerable children are placed in welfare homes for a variety of reasons including, but not limited to, being an orphan.
+Abandonment, unstable family situations, health issues, etc. are other reasons for placement.
+Therefore, the term welfare home is used instead of orphanage.
 Regardless of the reason for being placed in a welfare home, all of these children are vulnerable and at-risk and must deal with the stigma and trauma of living in a welfare home.

 There are 275 government-recognized welfare homes in South Korea with a combined population of approximately 13,000 children aging from new born infants to 18-year-old students.
 (The exact number of additional children living in private homes is unknown, but some estimates say there may be a similar number of students residing in non-government-recognized welfare homes.)